MyPureCloud/purecloud-for-salesforce-examples/src/Lightning Experience/events-in-salesforce/readme.md

 ## Prerequisites

-* PureCloud for Salesforce installed in your Salesforce organization using a version of the [PureCloud for Salesforce](https://appexchange.salesforce.com/appxListingDetail?listingId=a0N30000000pvMdEAI) managed package that supports Lightning Message Service.
+* Version of the [PureCloud for Salesforce](https://appexchange.salesforce.com/appxListingDetail?listingId=a0N30000000pvMdEAI) managed package that supports Lightning Message Service.

 # Installation

 ### Check the Version of the Managed Package

 1. Check the version of your PureCloud for Salesforce managed package.
-2. If the managed package is not a version that supports Lightning Message Service, update the managed package.
+2. If the managed package does not support Lightning Message Service, update the managed package to a version that supports Lightning Message Service.

 ### Create a Lightning Component
 1. In the Developer Console, click **File** > **New** > **Lightning Component**.